Time to Kill (1942 film)

-Time to Kill is an American mystery film directed by Herbert I. Leeds.
+Time to Kill is a 1942 American mystery film directed by Herbert I. Leeds.
 It is the first screen adaptation of Raymond Chandler's novel The High Window, which was remade five years later as The Brasher Doubloon.
 The detective was changed from Philip Marlowe to Michael Shayne for this version, with Lloyd Nolan playing the part and Heather Angel in a rare turn as leading lady.
 It is also the final Michael Shayne film starring Lloyd Nolan made at Fox, who closed down their popular B movie unit which included Mr. Moto, Charlie Chan, and the Cisco Kid.
 In 1946 the series would be reborn at Producers Releasing Corporation with Hugh Beaumont taking over the role.

+Plot

+Private detective Michael Shayne is hired to retrieve a valuable antique coin that was stolen from a wealthy old dowager, Mrs. Murdock, She is convinced her daughter-in-law has stolen the coin but Shayne soon finds himself up to his ears in cover-ups, fights, blackmail and multiple murders.
+As he stumbles his way into and out of evidence, gangsters and romance he uncovers a gang of counterfeiters and a surfeit of phony coins.